© Copyright, 2014, R. Fleischer

-2. For CITY COMMUTERS with reasonable to high electrical loads who do a lot of very short distance stop and go, I recommend the EnDuraLast over the 400 Omega.
+2. For CITY COMMUTERS with reasonable to high electrical loads who do a lot of very short distance stop and go, you might consider the EnDuraLast over the 400 Omega.
 For those with similar electrical loads, or higher, but who do mostly open highway riding, the Omega will produce the additional electricity that might be needed.
-There is no question that the EnDuraLast is better for in-town short distance stop and go riding.
+There is no question that the EnDuraLast Permanent Magnet unit is better for in-town short distance stop and go riding.

 I may modify recommendations after testing the 450 Omega and other alternators.